 - Add 2 tablespoons of the macerated nectarines and cherries including some of the sugary juices to each jar.

-- Top the fruit with about 1 tablespoon of whipped cream (eyeball it if you're using spray whipped cream from a can.)
+- Top the fruit with about 1 tablespoon of whipped cream.

 - Serve immediately.
-The trifles may also be assembled and refrigerated for up to an hour before serving.
+The mason jar desserts may also be assembled and refrigerated for up to an hour before serving.
 Makes 6 servings.

 Notes